Film Class Descriptions

 This course explores the creative depths of cinematography.
 The latent image is always at the service of the story and an approach must be developed.
 The careful choices a cinematographer makes with respect to composition, color, light and texture affect the overall look and mood of the film.
 Students explore the impact of the visual language of film and related topics such as design principles and forces of visual organization.
 The effects of scene direction and lines of action on the editing process are explored.
 Students learn cinematic composition, the rule of thirds, spatial relationships and proper framing.

-APL 218 - Advanced Production Lab
+PRL 218 - Advanced Production Lab

 Short Film Production

 This course takes the principles of Production Lab 1 and incorporates valuable knowledge acquired in the last two semesters and puts them to the test.
 Students shoot a short film project on the Motion Picture Institute soundstage over the course of the semester.
 Students volunteer or are assigned crew positions ranging from directing, assistant directing, art dept, camera, lighting, audio, and script supervision.

 Editing requires a keen understanding of the storytelling process.
 Students study why we make an edit.
 This course explains how we make edits to better immerse our viewers into our story, fix problems incurred during production and give our productions a fresh edge.
 Students learn advanced technical skills from edit styles to the rule of sixes to draw the audience in.
 Students are graded on editing assignments.